SaharTirosh/recipes-blog-ui/README.md

 2. Clone the UI repository from [GitHub](https://github.com/SaharTirosh/recipes-blog-ui.git) to your local machine.

-3. Navigate to the project directory and install the dependencies by running the following command:
+3. Navigate to therecipes-blog directory and install the dependencies by running the following command:

    ```shell
    npm install